xoolive/traffic/docs/index.rst

 The library also offers facilities to parse and/or access traffic data from open sources of ADS-B traffic like the `OpenSky Network <https://opensky-network.org/>`_ or Eurocontrol DDR files.
-It should be easily extendable to other sources of data.
+It is designed to be easily extendable to other sources of data.